geik/vuepress/README.md

 # VuePress

 A docker container that builds a Vuepress site.
-Starting point = a `documentation directory` - containing markdown files and subdirectories that also contain markdown files.
+Starting point = a docsdir = your `documentation directory` - containing markdown files and subdirectories that also contain markdown files.

-## Local development
+## Build the container

 Build it.